AdobeDocs/cis-photoshop-api-docs/src/pages/support/index.md

 ## Support Channel

-Please reach out to us at https://psd-services.zendesk.com/ for any support related questions.
+Please reach out to psdservices@adobe.com or submit a ticket here https://psd-services.zendesk.com/hc/en-us/requests/new for support or feedback.